 \subsection{Sums over empty states}

-If we were to calculate the naBEC using Eq.~(7) in the main text, then we would have to perform a convergence over empty states.
+If we were to calculate the naBEC using Eq.~(7), then we would have to perform a convergence over empty states.
 In order to avoid this, we will use the same approach as is common in DFPT, casting the problem in terms of obtaining first-order wavefunctions via solving a Sternheimer equation.
 To this end, we shall assume that the active subspace of states that are treated explicitly in the calculation spans the lowest $M$ orbitals with occupation numbers different from zero.
-Then, we can decompose Eq.~(7) in the main text into a double sum over the first $M$ states plus two sums over $1,\ldots,M$ and $M+1,\ldots$,
+Then, we can decompose Eq.~(7) into a double sum over the first $M$ states plus two sums over $1,\ldots,M$ and $M+1,\ldots$,

 The second and third terms can be conveniently rewritten as a Berry curvature in parameter space, so the naBEC can be written as

 where the first-order wavefunctions are defined via

 where $\hat{P}^M_\bfk-\sum_n^M\vert u_\nk\rangle\langle u_\mk\vert$ and $\hat{Q}^M_\bfk=1-\hat{P}_\bfk$ are projectors inside and outside the active space, and $a$ is a constant that needs to be larger than the total bandwidth of the active space.
 Eq.~(\ref{stern}) has the same form as the Sternheimer equation solved presently in DFPT implementations \cite{Gonze1997,GonzeLee1997,Baroni2001}, except that $\hat{P}^M_\bfk$ does not correspond to the ground-state density operator, but instead the projector over an ``active space'' $M$, which is chosen to be large enough to encompass all states such that the occupation of the $M$th band vanishes.
 We will show in Sec.~\ref{sm:comp} that the choice of $M$ does not influence the final result.